manthanank/learn-rxjs/README.md

 ### Join Creation Operators

+These operators are used to create an observable by combining multiple observables.
+Some of the join creation operators are:

+- combineLatest
+- concat
+- forkJoin
+- merge
+- partition
+- race
+- zip

 **combineLatest** - Combines multiple Observables to create an Observable whose values are calculated from the latest values of each of its input Observables.

 ```typescript